About using an edger on the straps

 However, a common error newbies make is taking off the edges of the top surface of the straps with too-high-a-number edger, producing a furry, dull-looking edge that you can see in this illustration.
 Either you will fine-finish the straps during the construction or the wearer will burnish the surface edges of the strap in wearing them.
 I encourage you to enhance the presentation of your work by doing it before assembly.

-Then I use a hoof-brush (a saddlery tool) to make a lather in the saddle soap tin and brush it through the gathered straps, saturating all four edges of each strap as well as the two surfaces.
+Then I use a hoof-brush (a saddlery tool) to make a lather in the saddle soap tin and brush it through the gathered straps, saturating the two edges of each strap as well as the two surfaces.
 Tanneries call this “stuffing” the leather.
 After most of the foam has been absorbed, I use a piece of denim or coarse linen, and stroke each of the straps many times, squeezing the rag tightly as I pull the straps through my hand and the coarse cloth.

 This is a pleasurable task, perhaps even more fun than edging, and if you have left MOST of the top two edges with most of the top of the hide intact, you will burnish and polish the tops as well as having stuffed the strap with saddle soap that fills in the porous bottom surface and two edges, as well as the top layer.